ThatCoolCoder/tablet-tilt-joystick/README.md

 ## Troubleshooting

 If your tablet fails to find the server, make sure this program isn't blocked by a firewall.
-Also try navigating to your computers ip manually on the tablet.
+Also try navigating to your computers IP manually on the tablet.

 ## Publishing to pypi (for devs)